 2017-18 | Sarah Rafson

-Sarah Rafson is the recipient of the 2017 Ann Kalla Professorship in Architecture.
-In this role, she is responsible for developing a long-term strategy for disseminating the work of the School of Architecture.
-In the short term, she will be curating the SoA’s spring 2018 NAAB exhibition and producing the first volume of a new publication for the school.
+Sarah Rafson held the Ann Kalla Professorship in Architecture at Carnegie Mellon University’s School of Architecture from 2017-18.
+In this role, she developed a long-term strategy for disseminating the work of the School of Architecture and produced the first volume of a new publication for the school titled EX-CHANGE.
+She also curated the SoA’s spring 2018 NAAB exhibition.
 Sarah is an architecture writer, researcher, editor, and curator.
 She is the founder of Point Line Projects, an editorial and curatorial agency.
 A graduate of the University of Toronto and Columbia University's Critical, Curatorial, and Conceptual Practices program, Sarah has worked on books with Kenneth Frampton, Bernard Tschumi, and Barry Bergdoll, and collaborated on exhibitions at MoMA, Centre Pompidou, Center for Architecture in New York, and the Parsons School of Design.
 She currently sits on the board of ArchiteXX, the New York-based advocacy group for women in architecture, and writes on a range of issues in architecture and design.

 2016-17 | Nida Rehman